hawkinsw/draft-tsvwg-udp-ecn/draft-duke-tsvwg-udp-ecn.md

 and IPV6_RECVECN for IPv6.
 The author was unable to identify any online documentation of these options at the time of writing.

-For dual-stack socekts, WSASetRecvIPEcn() will not enable ECN reporting for IPv4.
+For dual-stack sockets, WSASetRecvIPEcn() will not enable ECN reporting for IPv4.
 This requires a separate setsockopt() call using the IP_RECVECN option.

 Experiments revealed that if a socket is bound to a IPv6-mapped IPv4 address